cheminfo/eln-docs/docs/30_structural_analysis/mass/60_peptide-and-nucleotide/README.md

 ![peptide digestion](images/peptide-digestion.png)

-While the usual fragmenation ABCXYZ are allowed it is also possible to specify internal fragments like YA and YB.
+While the usual fragmentation types ABCXYZ are allowed, it is also possible to specify internal fragments like YA and YB.

 ![peptide fragmentation](images/peptide-fragmentation.png)

-This may lead to numerous sequences that will have to be processed and if you would like to focus on a part of the sequence you can use the "Sequence must contain" field.
-This allows to enter a string that have to be contain in the expanded sequence code !
+This may lead to numerous sequences that will have to be processed, and if you would like to focus on a part of the sequence you can use the "Sequence must contain" field.
+This allows you to enter a string that must be contained in the expanded sequence code.

 This means that if you have a sequence `AGSTY` and would like to only process the fragments that contain the glycine you should enter in this field `Gly` or if you want only `ST` you should enter `SerThr`.